zingerflame/Quantlab-Files/README.md

+# Fracdiff Analysis Note
+For QuantLab presentation on algorithm analysis and feature extraction

 # Time-Series-CUSUM-Triple-Barrier
 For QuantLab Interview: CUSUM Filter for label generation and Triple Barrier Method for Label classification on a Time Series